Corvette CrossFire Engine and Diagnosis

 Conclusion

-To ensure a long and trouble-free life from your Crossfire engine, drive your Corvette at least once a month and use name-brand premium fuel (non-Ethanol if possible).
+To ensure trouble-free service from yours, drive your car at least once a month and use name-brand premium fuel (non-Ethanol is preferred).
 This should eliminate the need for cleaners and prevent moisture from contaminating the fuel system.

 Related Articles: